Infomaniak/addon-backup/README.md

 ### Backup retention

-You can adjust the **lifetime** of your backups.

-You can define the lifetime of your backups with years, months, days and hours.
+You can define how long to keep your backups (in years, months, days and hours).
-No retention = set all parameters to 0 or 99.
+If you want to keep your backups forever set the parameters to 0
+Example:
+If you backup every hour and you define a retention policy to 1 year, 2 months, 4 days, 2 hours, then every backup performed will be available for this defined period ( =10322 backups)
+Note that the retention policy (deletion of the backups) is done once a week, namely Sunday at 10:30PM (UTC)

 Example: